openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 # Install Intel® Distribution of OpenVINO™ Toolkit from PyPI Repository {#openvino_docs_install_guides_installing_openvino_pip}

 You can install both OpenVINO™ Runtime and OpenVINO Development Tools through the PyPI repository.
-This page will provide the main steps on installing OpenVINO Runtime.
+This page provides the main steps for installing OpenVINO Runtime.

-If you want to install OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.
-See [Install OpenVINO™ Development Tools](installing-model-dev-tools.md) for detailed steps.

 ## Installing OpenVINO Runtime